CaterpillarStudyGroup/ImportantArticles/src/InertializationTransitionCost.md

 where `pos` is the bone position, `vel` is the bone velocity, and `z` is the `blendtime`.
 I find it interesting how close this is to the spring-based feature given that the half-damping `y` is kind of similar to an inverse blend time.

-Finally, here you can see an [spring-damper](https://github.com/orangeduck/Motion-Matching/tree/inertialize_feature_cubic) adaption of my motion matching demo, with this feature used for matching, and the cubic inertializer used for blending:
+Finally, here you can see an [adaption of my motion matching demo](https://github.com/orangeduck/Motion-Matching/tree/inertialize_feature_cubic), with this feature used for matching, and the cubic inertializer used for blending:

 > &#x1F50E; https://www.daniel-holden.com/media/uploads/MotionMatchingCubicInertializeFeature.m4v